-- costs associated with court action relating to housing related debts. - debts to properties managed by Townhall Lettings, the council's social lettings agency

-They also include Council Tax debts owed to Cambridge City Council.
+HB+ and HB Family+ rent top-ups, loans from the Council's Homeless Prevention Fund, Housing Benefit overpayments made to the tenant/landlord, and costs associated with court action relating to housing related debts, debts to properties managed by Townhall Lettings, the council's social lettings agency.
+2.2.2 They also include Council Tax debts owed to Cambridge City Council.
 (A question is asked on the housing application form asking if the customer owes Cambridge City Council any arrears of Council Tax.)
-Total housing related debts of less than £500 are not included within the scope of this policy (apart from temporary accommodation service charge debts - see 3 (h) below).

-- c) Debts included in a Debt Relief Order do not count as a debt for the purposes of the Housing Related Debt Policy as they are normally frozen for a year and then written off. - d) This policy is still applicable where there are statute barred debts, even if those debts will not be pursued. - e) Housing service includes acceptance on to the housing register and entitlement to bid for accommodation, assignments and succession and requests for joint into sole or sole into joint tenancies.
-Requests to carry out a mutual exchange are covered by a separate Mutual Exchange Policy. - f) Private Registered Provider (PRP) is a social housing provider approved and regulated by Government through Homes England (formerly the Homes and Communities Agency).
+Total housing related debts of less than £500 are not included within the scope of this policy (apart from temporary accommodation service charge debts (see 3.10).
+2.3 Debts included in a Debt Relief Order do not count as a debt for the purposes of the Housing Related Debt Policy as they are normally frozen for a year and then written off.
+2.4 This policy is still applicable where there are statute barred debts, even if those debts will not be pursued.
+2.5 Housing service includes: acceptance on to the housing register and entitlement to bid for accommodation, assignments, succession and requests for joint into sole or sole into joint tenancies.
+2.6 Requests to carry out a mutual exchange are covered by a separate Mutual Exchange Policy.
+2.7 Private Registered Provider (PRP) is a social housing provider approved and regulated by Government through Homes England (formerly the Homes and Communities Agency).
 The vast majority of PRPs are also known as Registered Social Landlords or Housing Associations.

-3. Overview and General Principles Relating to Debt

-- a) The Council has a responsibility to help, encourage and enable customers make affordable arrangements to repay debt. - b) The Council will offer guidance to staff on how to signpost customers to money advice services in the city.
-Training on basic debt counselling and money advice should be made available to frontline staff where required. - c) Agreements on repayment of debts should be based on figures included within the City Council's entitled to budget income and expenditure sheet.
-In calculating payments the City Council will take into account other debts owed to the Council such as Council Tax and sundry debts along with other priority debts such as arrears on utility bills and rent arrears owed to third parties. - d) The Council needs a flexible policy that balances its responsibility to collect debt with the needs of its customers, combined with a recognition that most debt is caused by genuine financial hardship rather than an unwillingness to meet financial responsibilities.
-All staff will consider
+3 Overview and General Principles Relating to Debt 3.1 The Council has a responsibility to help, encourage and enable customers make affordable arrangements to repay debt.
+3.2 The Council will offer guidance to staff on how to signpost customers to money advice services in the city.
+Training on basic debt counselling and money advice should be made available to frontline staff where required.
+3.3 Agreements on repayment of debts should be based on figures included within the City Council's entitled to budget income and expenditure sheet entitledto budget .